Building a procurement function in tune with the creative sector

 - Changing attitudes towards cost management across the organisation

-- Transforming the supply chain, supporting physical to digital trend
+- Supporting the physical to digital transformation trend

 - Innovating e-procurement and process solutions supporting stakeholders